aliafarhana88/100-days-of-code/log.md

-# 100 Days Of Code at the School of Code
+# Alia's log of 100 Days Of Code at the School of Code

 Day 1: September 26, 2022 <br />